istio/istio.io/_faq/security/https-overlay.md

 ---
 {% include home.html %}

 Yes, you can.
 It works both with mutual TLS enabled and disabled.
-Refer [here]({{home}}/docs/tasks/security/https-overlay.html) for more information.
+Refer [how Istio mTLS works with https services]({{home}}/docs/tasks/security/https-overlay.html) for more information.